Home

 Your business has to track every travel expense for tax purposes.
 Known as T&E, business travel expenses are tax deductible if you can justify a company trip as beneficial to your business.

-That means two things: First, employees can’t spend money on things that don’t somehow relate to the business.
+That means two things: First, employees can’t spend money on things that don’t somehow relate to the business, like souvenirs.

 Take our earlier example with Bob and Beth.
 After a lunch meeting with Vanessa, they spend the evening breaking out of one of Toledo’s escape rooms to de-stress.
-This is non-business related, so they would have to pay for it out of pocket.
+The escape room visit didn't have any legitimate business purposes, meaning they'll have to cover the entire cost of the experience.

 Four business travel and expense management challenges (and how to solve them)